Meet Karen DeBonis

 Karen expands her reach through her blog, website, social media presence, and published essays.
 Her N.Y.
 Times Tiny Love Story, My Son the Homeowner, appeared in the Times’ 2020 anthology.
 In addition, she writes a quarterly essay for Writers in the Storm, an award-winning blog, and has been featured on podcasts and interviews.

-A happy empty-nester with her husband of thirty-nine years, Karen lives, writes, and asserts herself in upstate New York.
+A happy empty-nester with her husband of thirty-nine years, Karen lives, writes, gardens, and naps in upstate New York.
 You can find out more about her at www.KarenDeBonis.com.

 - My Son, the Homeowner.
 The New York Times.